Welcome

 About Me | Find Updates Below

 Life is good.
 I live in NYC, the greatest city in the world.
 I am in a wonderful relationship with the most kind, generous and compassionate man I have ever met.
-I am a "wanna-be" artist and taught a basic computer class at a day program for people living with AIDS and HIV and homeless people here in NYC, called Housing Works, Inc., for the past 5 years.
+I am a "wanna-be" artist and taught a basic computer class at a day program for people living with AIDS and HIV and homeless people here in NYC, called Housing Works, Inc., for 5 years.
 I loved this job.
 I love turning people onto the amazing opportunities they can find on the internet.
 Opportunities to learn and to connect to others.
 It is especially helpful for people with disabilities, as there are a wealth of support groups, medical information and access to a world they might otherwise be cut-off from.
-I still work for Housing Works, but in other capacities.
+For the past 3 years I have been working as Program Assistant and more recently Data Manager in COBRA Case Management Services.
 My current job is challenging and I enjoy it, but teaching will always be my passion.

 I am also active in AIDS Advocacy, mostly through my job, and participate in a lot of events and direct actions to help bring light and legislation to the awful travesty of the AIDS pandemic, both at home and abroad.
 I am involved in the Campaign to End AIDS (C2EA), a national grass roots movement dedicated to this mission.
 You can can visit their website here and read more about it in the Advocacy section.
 I totally believe that each of us CAN make a difference, and have a responsibility to do so.
 You can be part of the problem or part of the solution.
 You would be surprised at the 'ripple effect' that your efforts can produce and the lives you can touch by even the smallest effort.